Stephan Ludwig Roth: Tübingen and years with Pestalozzi

 To follow in his father's footsteps and enter the clergy, he applied for a scholarship at the Tübingen Theological Seminary, which was accepted in August 1816 by Frederick I of Württemberg as a special favor.
 On 26 September 1816, he was informed and granted a two-year stay as a guest student at Tübingen.
 However, he did not start at the university until 3 May 1817.
-This was further compounded by the fact he acquired an illness in Mediasch during the winter of 1816-1817, and he finally departed for the university from 11-14 June 1817 by horse.
+This was further compounded by the fact he acquired an illness in Mediasch during the winter of 1816–1817, and he finally departed for the university from 11 to 14 June 1817 by horse.

 The journey from Mediasch in June 1817 to Tübingen to 11 October 1817, took the better part of a few months, which allowed him to reflect deeply and which he later called his "educational journey".
 He spent time in Pest and Vienna, where he reflected on Romanticism and agricultural advancements that were not seen in Transylvania at the time.
 At this point, he considered himself a citizen of the Kingdom of Hungary, referring to himself on passports as an "Austrian native son" who liked the House of Habsburg.
 He stated in his diaries that he believed that liberal progress could be made among the Habsburgs, despite the climate at the time, and praised the reforms of Emperor Joseph II.
 He took a more theological approach than being supranationalist and was rationalist, which reflected rationalist Enlightenment ideas, which were formulated by the philosophy of Immanuel Kant through Blumenlese.
 He finally arrived in Linz on 11 October, but took a detour and went by foot leading him to arrive in Tübingen on 27 November 1817, and he was finally matriculated on 1 January 1818 in the subject of theology.